Don’t let money get in the way of love. Get Out Of Debt BEFORE It Ruins Your Relationship

 A lot of people do, but get right back on it.
 Maybe you set the bar too high, maybe the habit you decided to “kill” has nine lives.

 Whatever it was that threw you off — be honest with yourself, readjust your plan and tackle it today, and tomorrow, and the next day.

 Pretty soon you’ll have a month under your belt and then two.

 There’s a reason the rearview mirror is so small and the windshield is so large.
 Look forward and move on.

 You may be special and unique in a lot of ways, but being in debt is not one of them.

 Lots of people are digging themselves out of debt.
-Bethany and I dug ourselves a big hole years ago with a project that went south.
+Megan and I dug ourselves a big hole years ago with a project that went south.
 We accumulated a lot of debt, but we worked on it little by big by little and dug ourselves out.